FriendsOfCake/crud/docs/03-configuration.md

 We only use routes without prefix in these examples, but the Crud component works with __any__ prefixes you may have.
 It just requires some additional configuration.

-In the code example above, we pass in an actions array with all the controller actions we wish the Crud component to handle - you can easily omit some of the actions
+In the code example above, we pass in an actions array with all the controller actions we wish the Crud component to handle - you can omit some of the actions if you wish.

 ```php
 <?php